LucasCSpeciale/Metrum_Poject/README.md

 # 6. Open http://localhost:3000
 ```

-**Note:** Docker is required for both methods because GenAI-Perf (the benchmarking tool) runs in containers.
+**Note:** Docker is required for both methods because GenAI-Perf runs in containers.

 ## What This Tool Does